backstage/backstage/packages/backend-test-utils/api-report.md

 import { AuthService } from '@backstage/backend-plugin-api';
 import { Backend } from '@backstage/backend-app-api';
 import { BackendFeature } from '@backstage/backend-plugin-api';
+import { BackstageCredentials } from '@backstage/backend-plugin-api';
+import { BackstageNonePrincipal } from '@backstage/backend-plugin-api';
+import { BackstageServicePrincipal } from '@backstage/backend-plugin-api';
+import { BackstageUserPrincipal } from '@backstage/backend-plugin-api';
 import { CacheService } from '@backstage/backend-plugin-api';
 import { DatabaseService } from '@backstage/backend-plugin-api';
 import { DiscoveryService } from '@backstage/backend-plugin-api';